mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 #### 3.1 Introduction

 The research conducted is based on physical infrastructure consisting of LAN and WAN connections, server, firewall and switch.
 Building a prototype of the solution is necessary as a proof of concept and for working out practical issues of configuration and implementation.

-#### 3.2 Lab environment and toolset
+#### 3.2 Lab environment and technologies employed

+The lab environment is configured as a segregated network, having stable Internet connection and isolated from production network.
+Lab components are resitting on separate VLAN and restricted from communication to other portions of the internal network by access-lists, configured on the network switch.
 The following hardware and software components are utilized for the prototype:

-Cisco Catalyst 3560 48 port switch with IOS image c3560-advipservicesk9-mz.122-37.SE.bin Cisco ASA 5510 firewall as a router and Internet gateway with system image asa915-k8.bin Cisco 1142n Wireless Access Point with autonomous IOS image ap3g2-k9w7-xx.153-3.JF5 Lenovo ThinkPad X230 as a server and Docker host machine with Linux Ubuntu 16.04.6 LTS as OS, Docker version 19.03.1, build 74b1e89e8a and Python 3.5.2 and docker-compose version 1.12.0, build b31ff33
+- Cisco Catalyst 3560 48 port switch with IOS image c3560-advipservicesk9-mz.122-37.SE.bin
+- Cisco ASA 5510 firewall as a router and Internet gateway with system image asa915-k8.bin
+- Cisco 1142n Wireless Access Point with autonomous IOS image ap3g2-k9w7-xx.153-3.JF5
+- Lenovo ThinkPad X230 as a server and Docker host machine with Linux Ubuntu 16.04.6 LTS as OS
+- Docker version 19.03.1, build 74b1e89e8a
+- Python 3.5.2
+- docker-compose version 1.12.0, build b31ff33

 #### 3.2.1 Justification of toolset chosen